-30. When the University receives written notification of withdrawal from course(s), comprising all of a student’s programme(s) for the year, before 10 percent of the study period has elapsed for all course(s) (measured from course start date), the student will be eligible to receive a refund of tuition fees and non-tuition fees paid and no academic penalty shall apply.
-A withdrawal fee is still payable and will be deducted from any refund.
+29. When the University receives written notification of withdrawal from course(s), comprising all of a student’s programme(s) for the year, before 17 percent of the study period has elapsed for all course(s) (measured from course start date), the student will be eligible to receive a refund of tuition fees and non-tuition fees paid and no academic penalty shall apply.
+A withdrawal fee remains payable.
+Should the student be eligible for a refund, where possible the withdrawal fee will be deducted.

-31. When the University receives written notification of withdrawal from a course(s) after 10 percent of the study period has elapsed but before 75 percent of the study period has elapsed for the course(s) concerned (as defined by the course start and end dates) the student shall be withdrawn without academic penalty but will remain liable to pay all University prescribed fees and will not be entitled to a refund.
+30. When the University receives written notification of withdrawal from a course(s) after 17 percent of the study period has elapsed but before 75 percent of the study period has elapsed for the course(s) concerned (as defined by the course start and end dates) the student shall be withdrawn but will remain liable to pay all University prescribed fees and will not be entitled to a refund.

-35. The University recognises that Exceptional Personal Circumstances may arise that make it impossible for a student to continue with his or her study.
+34. The University recognises that Exceptional Personal Circumstances may arise that make it impossible for a student to continue with their study.
 Where such circumstances arise after the date by which students may withdraw from study with a refund, the University may, at its sole discretion, consider alternative arrangements.

-36. Students are eligible to submit a Fee Appeal who have experienced exceptional personal circumstances, and have already withdrawn from the course(s) in question prior to the examination, or as otherwise recommended by the Academic Standing Hearings Committee.
+35. Students are eligible to submit a Fee Appeal who have experienced exceptional personal circumstances, and have already withdrawn from the course(s) in question prior to the examination or, where there is no examination, prior to when the final piece of assessment is due.
+Appeals must be received by the University within six weeks of withdrawal from the course, or as otherwise recommended by the Academic Standing Hearings Committee.
 Where relevant, the Fee Appeal application must be supported by documented evidence of the exceptional circumstances.
 Whether a refund or partial refund is granted is determined by the University following the Fee Appeal process.

-38. Postgraduate students enrolled in theses, dissertations, research reports, or project courses (other than for Doctoral degrees), may apply to carry forward their enrolment into the enrolment period immediately following the enrolment period where the student paid tuition fees in order to complete the requirements of a thesis, dissertation, research report, or project course, where one of the following conditions applies:
+36. Postgraduate students enrolled in theses, dissertations, research reports, or project courses (other than for Doctoral degrees), may apply to carry forward their enrolment into an enrolment period following the enrolment period where the student paid tuition fees in order to complete the requirements of a thesis, dissertation, research report, or project course, where one of the following conditions applies: